 OECD Home › Economy › Publications & Documents › News Release

-Composite leading indicators point to weakening growth in the Euro area and to stable growth in most other major economies
+Composite leading indicators point to continued weak growth in Europe and to stable growth in most other major economies